likethemammal/rachsmith.com/README.md

-# wishy-washy
-static site/blog generator
+the code & content for rachsmith.com including the static site generator http://rachsmith.com